rotbau/tkg-service-poc/README.md

 To authenticate to the supervisor use the kubectl with the kubectl-vsphere plugin.
 You can enter `kubectl vsphere login` without anything else to see all of the parameters

-`kubectl vsphere login --server [supervisor cluster ip] -u administrator@vsphere.local --insecure-skip-tls-verify`
+`kubectl vsphere login --server {supervisor cluster ip} -u administrator@vsphere.local --insecure-skip-tls-verify`

 You will the supervisor cluster context as well as any vSphere namespaces the account you logged in with has access to